lyokha/nginx-healthcheck-plugin/README.md

 and look into directory *hslibs/*: it should contain many shared libraries *ngx_healthcheck.so* depends on.
 The libraries must be copied to the target machine in a directory the dynamic linker is aware of.
-If the target directory is not known to the linker (say you want to install the libraries into directory */var/lib/nginx/hslibs/*), then *ngx_healthcheck.so* must be patched to provide corresponding *runpath*.
+If the target directory is not known to the linker (say, you want to install the libraries into directory */var/lib/nginx/hslibs/*), then *ngx_healthcheck.so* must be patched to provide corresponding *runpath*.

 ```ShellSession
 $ export HSLIBS_INSTALL_DIR=/var/lib/nginx/hslibs